 It was Advent 2020 and I felt like giving a Christmas Gift to the world...

-Last year I wrote a song about my understanding of the true spirit of Christmas which, if you believe, can last all year-long in every present moment; a child-like innocence and liberty which stems from surrendering our lives to "Grace", being grateful for every small blessing and trusting in the provision and unfolding of "Its Great Plan" - truly exciting and especially necessary for crazy artists compelled to live on the edge!
+Last year I wrote a song about my understanding of the true spirit of Christmas which, if you believe, can last all year-long in every present moment; a child-like innocence and liberty which stems from surrendering our lives to "great spirit", being grateful for every small blessing and trusting in the provision and unfolding of the universe's "great plan" - truly exciting and especially necessary for artists and entrepreneurs living on the edge!

 And so I dug out my old track and tried to record a guitar part but alas it just wasn't coming out professionally enough so decided to ask for some help from my brother-in-law, Giles Read, who had sent Music Eye his latest album recorded during Lockdown, which was beautifully heart-felt and very well-played!
 Luckily he was free and up for it and sent me such a brilliant backing track that it got me dancing around the room joyfully - a HIT!